Yolo Vision Shenzhen

 # Start automated hyperparameter tuning

-• AutoML vs. Neural Architecture Search (NAS): Neural Architecture Search (NAS) is a specialized subset of AutoML.
-While generic AutoML might select between a Random Forest and a Neural Network, NAS specifically automates the design of the neural network structure itself (e.g., number of layers, node connections).
-NAS is computationally intensive and focuses purely on the architecture.
+• Neural Architecture Search (NAS) vs. AutoML: NAS is a specific subset of AutoML.
+While general AutoML might choose between a Decision Tree and a Neural Network, NAS focuses exclusively on designing the internal structure of a neural network (e.g., number of layers and connections).
+NAS is computationally intensive and deals with the model's topology.

 Tools and Platforms